asahala/DnD5e-CombatSimulator/README.md

 ## Caveats
 Creature behavior is very straightforward.
 Thus the results are not always comparable one-to-one to Pen & Paper encounters.

+## Known bugs
+- If a creature has swallowed other creatures and dies, the swallowed creatures end up in the same coordinates.